-With brush, paint and rich Keazim Issinov imagination presents a wheat harvesting day with the wheat stacks resembling sea waves and rounded female carelessness of forms. the harvesters' children and the sweet tiredness of a job well done, presented by the image of an old man leaned to rest on the sacks full of grain, with a contented smile because of the rich harvest.
+With a brush, paint and rich imagination Keazim Isinov presents a wheat harvesting day - with wheat piles resembling sea waves and rounded female forms, carelessness of the harvester's children and sweet tiredness from a job well done, represented by the image of an old man leaning on the sacks full of grain, with a satisfied smile because of the rich harvest.
+By touching a small sack that imitates a grain sack from the picture, participants can imagine the field - they can pull out few grains to feel their size, shape and aroma.